 Whether you need to update your kitchen or fix a leaky roof, a home improvement or repair project probably won’t be cheap.

-The median cost for a major kitchen remodel was about $35,000 in mid-2019, according to the 2020 Houzz Kitchen Trends Study.
-And if you need to replace your roof, you’re looking at an average cost of $7,211, according to December 2019 data from HomeGuide.
+The median cost for a major kitchen remodel was about $40,000 in mid-2021, according to the 2022 Houzz Kitchen Trends Study.
+And if you need to replace your roof with asphalt shingles, you’re looking at an average cost of $7,211 for a 2,000-square-foot home, according to 2022 data from HomeGuide.

 Unless you’ve got that kind of cash available in your bank account, you’ll probably need to borrow money to make that remodel or repair happen.
 You may want to consider a home equity line of credit, or HELOC.